Resume

 Technology that I use and still like

 The only cliche about programmers that holds true for me is my adoration of coffee.
-I usually enjoy a Flat White I produce manually by my old-school Bialetti.
-Definitely a good start into a high motivation day using some of this technologies:
+I usually enjoy a Flat White I produce manually with my old-school Bialetti.
+Definitely a good start to a high-motivation day spent using some of these technologies:

 Companies